mivaprofsrvcs/miva-api/readme.md

 ## API Requests

-This section covers configuring and issuing Api requests.
+This section covers configuring and issuing API requests.

 ### HTTP Headers

-You may specify which HTTP headers are attached to all Api requests with the `addHeader` and `addHeaders` methods.
-Please note that the library automatically creates and attaches the `Content-Type: application/json` and `X-Miva-API-Authorization` headers to each Api request.
+You may specify which HTTP headers are attached to all API requests with the `addHeader` and `addHeaders` methods.
+By default the library sets:

+- `Content-Type: application/json`
+- `Accept: application/json`
+- `User-Agent: mivaprofsrvcs-miva-api/<version>`
+- The appropriate auth header (`X-Miva-API-Authorization` for token auth or `X-Miva-API-Authentication` for SSH auth)
+- Optional headers when configured: `X-Miva-API-Timeout`, `X-Miva-API-Binary-Encoding`, and `Range`.

 ```php
 // Add single header at a time